ilpeste/shopping-cart-billing/README.md

 Demo application for calculating a bill
 -----------------------------
-Simple CLI app for simulating a shopping cart billing system.
+Simple service for simulating a shopping cart billing system.

 #### INSTRUCTIONS
 This is a Maven project with JUnit4 test suite.